China's Bo calls wife mad after she testifies against him

 The businessman Xu, who is also in custody, was once close to the Bo family, but also testified against him on Thursday, according to the transcripts.
 Foreign reporters were not allowed into the court.

-Bo, the 64-year-old former Communist Party chief of Chongqing metropolis, has been charged with illegally taking almost 27 million yuan ($4.41 million), corruption and abuse of power.
+Bo, the 64-year-old former Communist Party chief of Chongqing metropolis, has been charged with illegally taking almost 27 million yuan (2.82 million pounds), corruption and abuse of power.
 Of that amount, about 21.8 million yuan came from Xu and another businessman Tang Xiaolin, the court said, citing the indictment.

 Bo was a rising star in China's leadership circles when his career was stopped short last year by the scandal involving Gu.

-Supporters of Bo's Maoist-themed social programs say he lost out in a power struggle with capitalist-leaning reformists in Beijing, exposing divisions within the ruling party as well as Chinese society.
+Supporters of Bo's Maoist-themed social programmes say he lost out in a power struggle with capitalist-leaning reformists in Beijing, exposing divisions within the ruling party as well as Chinese society.

 Last week, two sources told Reuters that Gu would only testify against her husband if a deal had been reached with authorities to protect their son.